On This Page

 Again, though, it depends on your unique situation.
 Talking to a mental health professional will help you find what’s right for you.

-Some people choose medication as their preferred long-term treatment simply because it's what works best for them.
+Some people choose medication simply because it's what works best for them.
 Others choose it because it fits into their schedule and budget better than therapy does.

 If you can get medication for free or for a minimal co-pay, and you only need to go to a single annual appointment with your primary care physician to maintain your prescription, medication may be the more affordable and sustainable choice.
 And if it’s more affordable, you’re more likely to maintain it over time, which is an essential factor in long-term recovery.